 This form of organic innovation is the beauty and the biggest strength of Ethereum, but its side effect is that Ethereum’s scaling and infrastructure landscape is currently unstructured and maybe slightly chaotic.
 This can make it challenging for projects and developers to understand the opportunities and tradeoffs, as well as to find and implement the best solutions for them.
 Polygon SDK aims to turn Ethereum into a full-fledged multi-chain system by introducing structure to this organic ecosystem and providing a framework for multi-chain Ethereum to grow further and faster.

-It is inherently more secure.
-Polygon SDK chains use Ethereum, the most secure and battle-tested programmable blockchain in the world, as the economic hub and source of security.
-The competing projects are not considering Ethereum for such purposes; they’re mainly focused on building bridges to Ethereum to enable the transfer of capital and users.
+- It is inherently more secure.
+Polygon SDK chain can use Ethereum, the most secure and battle-tested programmable blockchain in the world, as the economic hub and source of security.
+The competing projects are not considering Ethereum for this role; they are building separate ecosystems, as mentioned above.

-It is more open and powerful, primarily in terms of the types of architecture it can support.
-This is mainly because (i) Polygon SDK is based on Ethereum, so it can trivially incorporate any scaling or infrastructure solution from the Ethereum ecosystem and (ii) we fully adopt Ethereum’s ethos of open innovation and have designed Polygon SDK with this in mind.
+- It is more open and powerful, primarily in terms of the types of architecture it can support.
+This is mainly because (i) Polygon SDK is based on Ethereum, so it can relatively easily incorporate any scaling or infrastructure solution from the Ethereum ecosystem and (ii) we fully adopt Ethereum’s ethos of open innovation and have designed Polygon SDK with this in mind.